fudgepop01/kaitai_ide_vscode/README.md

 ## Release Notes

+### 0.3.1

+* fixed oversight preventing imports from being handled properly when compiling to a target language

 ### 0.3.0

 * arrays of primitives now behave like arrays instead of displaying the contents in one line